hopkinsza/rf-mk/README.md

 - You can change the name to *install* the program as with `PROGNAME`.
 - Flags to the linker (technically passed to `${CC}` during linking) can be specified with `LDFLAGS`.
-- Additional loader objects can be specified with `LDADD` -- typically used for libraries.
+- Additional linker objects can be specified with `LDADD` -- typically used for libraries.
   - To link with the utility and curses libraries: `LDADD += -lutil -lcurses`